 A: Yes.
 Clampco achieved its ISO 14001: 2015 certification in November of 2018.
 For additional information please refer to: ISO Certificate.

-A: No. Clampco is not certified to QS 9000.
-However, we meet most of the additional requirements of QS 9000.
+A: No. Clampco is not certified to AITF 16949.
+However, we meet many elements of the AITF 16949 certification.